tzlaine/small_wg1_papers/P2781_constexpr_t.md

 # What about strings?

-In earlier versions of the paper, `std::cw<"foo">` did not work, because language rules prohibit using a reference to an array as an NTTP.
+As mentioned above, in earlier versions of the paper, `std::cw<"foo">` did not work, because language rules prohibit using a reference to an array as an NTTP.
 However, the latest implementation uses an exposition-only structural type `@*cw-fixed-value*@` as the `constant_wrapper` NTTP; `@*cw-fixed-value*@` can be constructed from a variety of different types, including arrays.
 This allows an array to be given as the template parameter to `std::cw`, including an array of `char`, like a string literal.
 For instance:

 ```c++
 void print_foo()